code-423n4/2024-02-tapioca/README.md

 The 4naly3er report can be found [here](https://github.com/code-423n4/2024-02-tapioca-dao/blob/main/4naly3er-report.md).

+Prior audits can be viewed [here](https://docs.tapioca.xyz/tapioca/information/audits-and-partners), and the contents of these are also considered known issues and ineligible for awards.
+It is recommended that wardens read both Certora reports for helpful context.

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._